Ateuluz/final-reality/README.md

 Aditionally, there's magical characters who have an aditional stat:

-- Mana (mana points), which controls their ability to use magic and is required to be greater than or equan to 0.
+- Mana (mana points), which controls their ability to use magic and is required to be greater than or equal to 0.

 At last, there's traits that define what character can use what [weapons](#weapons) they can use being quite self explainatory, which are as follows: